worthinternetsystems/radar-web-app-template/blog/02-gettingStarted.md

 What makes this more defensible IMO is that Nx isn't just a javscript/typescript tool.
 It has support and generators for coordinating a polyglot mono-repo (supposedly).
 I am looking fowrard to seeing how possible it will be to add in more robust languages for other parts of this project.
 Or maybe this will be the first of my many mistakes, we'll see...

-// TODO: first package, getting github things setup, conventional commit, commit hooks
+// TODO: first package, getting github things setup, conventional commit, commit hooks, Nx Cloud